mike-lischke/antlr4-runtime-benchmarks/src/ConstantFolding/readme-template.md

 npm run build-cpp
 ```

-This app needs a static lib of the ANTLR4 runtime.
+This app needs the lib of the ANTLR4 runtime for linking.
 Read the [main readme](../../readme.md) file for more details.

 Once all this has succeeded you are ready to run the benchmarks.